swapneel999/discover-the-cosmos/README.md

 ## Acknowledgments 🙏

-- NASA for space imagery and data
+- Unsplash & NASA for space imagery and data
 - Bootstrap team for the amazing framework
 - AOS library for scroll animations